+Treatment option 2

-Treatment option 2.
-The more permanent option involves the removal of all the six front teeth.
-It is a big surgery and we do not usually combine this with other surgeries due to the time spent under anaesthetic.
-Prior to the surgery your rabbit is given a sedation and a number of pain relief injections.
-A catheter is then placed in a vein and they are connected to an intravenous drip.
-Once the teeth have been removed your rabbit will need to have their vegetables grated or finely chopped so that they can eat them okay as they will no longer be able to bite chunks of food off whole vegetables.
+The more permanent option involves the removal of all six front teeth.
+It is a big surgery, and we do not usually combine this with other surgeries due to the time spent under anaesthetic.
+Before the surgery, your rabbit is given a sedative and pain relief to ensure they are as comfortable as possible.

+A catheter is then placed in a vein, and they are connected to an intravenous drip.
+Once the teeth have been removed, your rabbit will need to have their vegetables grated or finely chopped so that they can eat them okay, as they will no longer be able to bite chunks of food off whole vegetables.